exuvia/CIBC_Developer_Tasks/README.md

 Create a public GitHub repository to share any code and documents that you will be writing for the tasks below.

 ### Solution for Task 1
-The first taks was to create this repository.
+The first task was to create this repository.

 ## Required Task 2
 _Goal: Demonstrate your ability to design and write C++ applications._